-Why Your Brokerage Needs Real Estate Recruitment
+Why Your Brokerage Needs Real Estate Recruiters

 Having real estate recruiters is a recent approach as the solicitation of real estate agents by brokers was practically non-existent prior to 1983 when the National Association of Realtors repealed its bylaw restricting this practice.
 Recruiting was initially a secondary role of the brokers or office manager, who focused on recruiting new agents with little effort towards recruiting experienced agents.
 Priorities have changed since then such that some larger brokerages now keep a dedicated recruiter on the real estate team to bring new and experienced agents on board.
 The earliest recruiters were company cheerleaders who could smile and charm prospects into joining the firm, but a new profile of recruiters has emerged during the last couple of decades.
 These individuals are more likely to have a solid understanding of the real estate business and use metric-driven practices to standardize the recruitment process and improve its efficiency.

 The large number of mergers and acquisitions resulting from the Great Recession of 2008 illustrated the need for innovative recruitment methods that include a centralized system for recruiting agents from multiple sources.
 These systems are continually evolving to add more accountability and reporting measures that allow recruiters to track their recruitment pipelines and communicate with prospects through a variety of customer relationship management systems (CRMs) like Brokerkit in addition to traditional phone calls.
-Technological advancements in real estate recruiting also include virtual career webinars in which prospects passively attend events that allow them to assess their careers, thus increasing the brokerage’s pipeline.
+Technological advancements in real estate recruiting also include virtual career webinars in which prospects passively attend events that allow them to assess their careers, thus increasing the brokerage or organization’s pipeline.

 Why You Need Real Estate Recruiters